 Paid Work Hours OR Combination of Paid Work/ Community Service Hours

 Gold Seal Vocational (GSV)

 Steps for documentation:

 1. Contact the agency, company, organization or business of interest and develop a plan of action.

-2. Complete the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.
+2. Complete page 1 and 2 of the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.

-3. Submit the BF Community Service/Paid Work Proposal Form to the High School Counselor for approval.
+3. Submit the BF Community Service/Paid Work Proposal Form to the High School Counselor for approval before starting.

 4. Log the community service/paid work hours on the included log form.
 The agency, company, organization or business contact person or supervisor must sign this documentation after each logged entry.

 5. Submit the completed Community Service/Paid Work Hours Log along with a written reflection to the High School Counselor.

 6. The community service and/or paid work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.

 7. It is suggested students keep copies of completed Community Service/Paid Work Hours Logs for their own records.
 Students should also update their resume to reflect service hours.